rails/sprockets/README.md

 * Added linked or referenced assets.
 When an asset is compiled, any of its links will be compiled as well.
 * Add Asset integrity attribute for Subresource Integrity
 * Default digest changed to SHA256.
+Configuring digest_class is deprecated.
 * Rename Asset#digest to Asset#hexdigest.
 Asset#digest is deprecated and will
   return a raw byte String in 4.x.